10 Facts About Seattle Solar Panels

 Thanks to technological advancement, solar panel efficiency levels have been increasing.
 Five years ago, the most efficient solar panel in the market was just 17.8%.
 Today, homeowners can buy solar panels in the 20 to 23 percent efficiency range at affordable prices.

 9. A solar system can pay for itself

 Payback time depends on the upfront cost of the system, the incentives that reduce the cost and savings you get from solar power.
-For instance, the upfront cost for a 5kW solar system in Massachusetts is around $18,750.
-After a year, you can subtract tax credits, electricity savings and SREC payments, bringing down the upfront cost to $9,230.
-Considering all factors, the panels will be paid off in just 4 years!
+For instance, the upfront cost for a 5kW solar system in Washington is around $14,000.
+Then factor in the 26% tax savings and no tax.

 10. Solar energy can be a community effort